Here's one of my favorites

-Years ago we went to a friend’s house up in Ringwood on a Sunday for some dumb super bowl football party.
+Years ago we went to a friend’s house on a Sunday for some dumb super bowl football party.
 The only reason I went is that he has a full size pool table so that is where I stayed.
 I still cannot tell you who the teams were (something I wear as a badge of honor.)
 Anyway we left at halftime due to snow.
 When my wife Rina and I got home that night about 8pm I notice that some things in the downstairs den were knocked off shelves, etc. A few minutes later, I also observed an apple in the fruit bowl that had been gnawed on.

 I immediately threw the apple in the laundry room trash can so Rina would not think a rat may have invaded; that would have cost me a $200.00 hotel room!
 I looked around for signs of an animal but found none.
 Victor, my Jack Russell terrier wasn't talking but he had no wounds or blood on him.
 We have had birds in the house from time to time but the apple did not look like a European Starling dined on it.